You already know the above-board ways to save money at Home Depot--coupons, price match guarantee, Home Depot credit card.

 The one is ethics-dependent and some people may cringe at this.
 As a life-long shopper at the big orange box, I feel it's part of how our relationship works.

-In one notable instance, I bought a $40 Cadet Baseboard Heater for one penny--discovered only weeks later when I tried to return it (here's another "one penny" story from The Consumerist).
-Best advice to prevent Home Depot from overcharging you in the first place: watch the clerk like a hawk; check the receipt after the purchase; and select the "email receipt to me" option so that you will never lose it.
+Best advice to prevent Home Depot from overcharging you in the first place: watch the clerk like a hawk; check the receipt after the purchase, and select the "email receipt to me" option so that you will never lose it.